JamesRickards-Canada/Q-Quadratic/README.md

-# Q Quadratic; current version: 0.2
+# Q Quadratic; current version: 0.3
-A PARI/GP package for integral binary quadratic forms (and coming soon: quaternion algebras) over Q, with an emphasis on indefinite quadratic forms (and coming soon: indefinite quaternion algebras).
+A PARI/GP package for integral binary quadratic forms and quaternion algebras over Q, with an emphasis on indefinite quadratic forms and indefinite quaternion algebras.
-Currently only the binary quadratic form methods have been implemented; the quaternion algebra methods should be ready by October 2020.

-If you would like to use this package in GP, please consult the "Qquadratic_GP_guide", and download the files "libqquadratic.so", and "qquadratic.gp".
+If you would like to use this package in GP, please consult the "QQuadratic_GP_guide", and download the files "libqquadratic.so", and "qquadratic.gp" only.
+Start GP by calling "gp qquadratic", or call "\r qquadratic" inside of GP to install the methods and the corresponding addhelp files.

-If you would like to use this package with PARI in library mode, please consult the "Qquadratic_PARI_guide"
+If you would like to use this package with PARI in library mode, please consult the "QQuadratic_PARI_guide".

-If you plan on modifying these methods, you need the files "c_base.c", "c_bqf.c", and "qquadraticdecl.h"

-If you plan on using and not moddifying these methods, you instead need "libqquadratic.so", "qquadraticdecl.h", and "qquadratic.gp".

-Note that the intersection number methods have not yet been added to the GP and PARI pdf guides, but you can access the help by calling ?bqf_int from GP.
+As the package is still a work in progress, there are still important methods not yet implemented.
+Furthermore, the GP and PARI guides may be slightly outdated, i.e. missing the descriptions of currently implemented methods.